Skip to main content

 • Fatigue-related incidents

-Ongoing investment in protection education and procedures not only enhances team well-being but also fosters a culture of security that can greatly reduce incidents.
+Ongoing investment in protection education and procedures not only enhances team well-being but also fosters a culture of safety that can greatly reduce incidents.
 Remember, an ounce of prevention is worth a pound of cure.

 Start at the center with the main focus on safety, then explore each branch to see specific measures and considerations that contribute to a safer night operation environment.